-A common concern for partners is that they will be replaced in the labor room; that suddenly in this life altering moment they are not adequate enough to support their wife.
+A common concern for partners is that they will be replaced in the labor room; that suddenly in this life altering moment they are not adequate enough to support their partner.

 A doula can never replace a partner.
 Ever.
 There is a bond between the two, a connection between these two souls that no one can replicate.
 The doula is part of the birth team, actively working to make the experience well remembered for both of you.
 Partners need to be freed up to emotionally support the mom, not worry about recalling the birthing techniques learned in class.
 The more relaxed and less pressured the partner feels to "remember everything" the more comfortable the mom will feel, because the atmosphere is peaceful.